thisissoon/timedance/content/releases/timedance-003-batu.md

 +++

 <!-- Provide a summary/statement below -->
 Batu returns exploring the relationship between light and dark timbres.
 Influences from dub wise aesthetics, with strong emotive melodies.
-Also, featuring a remix by Lee Gamble.
+Featuring a remix by Lee Gamble.

 140g record, mastered by Beau Thomas.